jeff5/very-slow-jython/docs/src/site/sphinx/treepython/simple_statements.rst

 It may be a mapping of names to values, or be stored as an array directly within the ``frame`` object.
 In CPython byte code,
-different instructions are used to access local variables, according to the realisation chosen.
+different instructions are generated to access local variables, according to the realisation chosen.
-In general, at *module* level, the Python will choose a mapping for its locals, and that mapping will be the same dictionary that holds the globals.
+In general, at *module* level, the Python compiler will choose a mapping for its locals, and that mapping will be the same dictionary that holds the globals.
-A *function* will compile to use the efficient, frame-based array.
+In contrast, a *function* body will be compiled to use the efficient, frame-based array.

 When executing any code using the :py:func:`eval` function, one can supply separate local and global dictionaries explicitly.